Premiership of Doug Ford: Education

+Ontario Student Assistance Program

+In early 2026, the Ford government announced changes to the Ontario Student Assistance Program (OSAP) and billions in new funding for Ontario's financially struggling colleges and universities.
+The government announced the end of the tuition freeze for public colleges and universities, allowing them to raise fees by up to two percent per year over three years, and announced changes to OSAP funding, with grants reduced to a maximum of 25 percent for grants, and loans increased to a minimum of 75 percent; the changes saw protests from students across the province.
+This followed changes made to the program by the government in January 2019, which included a 10% tuition fee reduction for all programs in 2019–20, followed by a freeze in 2020–21, and the cutting of the OSAP budget from $2 billion to $1.4 billion.

 Public safety

 Ford came under fire in December 2018 by Ontario Provincial Police (OPP) Deputy Commissioner Brad Blair, who claimed Ford requested the OPP “purchase a large camper-type vehicle ... modified to specifications the premier's office would provide” and keep the costs “off the books.”
 The vehicle was intended for the premier to use for work, and reportedly was asked to include a swivel chair.
 The accusation followed on the heels of Ford appointing a longtime family friend to be the next OPP commissioner just days after lowering the requirements for the position.

 In response to increasing calls for one, Ford has stated he opposes a ban on handguns in Ontario.

 Ford opposes supervised drug injection sites.

+The Ford government passed The Protect Ontario Through Safer Streets and Stronger Communities Act, 2025, which introduced several changes, including: more special constables will be able to carry firearms, police will be given more powers to investigate cases of human trafficking, there will be stronger penalties for vehicle theft, more support for victims of human trafficking and violent crime, changes to bail laws, more appointed judges, more funding for community safety programs, and implemented mandatory drug addiction treatment options instead of, or alongside, traditional sentences.